Codecademy/docs/CONTRIBUTING.md

 ## Additional Notes

-Remember, if you ever have any questions at all, we're there to help on Twitter!
-Tag [@Codecademy](https://twitter.com/codecademy) and [@sonnynomnom](https://twitter.com/sonnynomnom) if you find a typo, bug, or issue!
+Remember, if you ever have any questions at all, we're here to help in the Community!
+Tag [@sonnynomnom](https://twitter.com/sonnynomnom) if you find a typo, bug, or issue!